 Texas is home to many classic rivalries.
 Longhorns vs. Aggies.
 Astros vs. Rangers.
 Rockets vs. Spurs.

 For more than two decades, Houstonians have witnessed the bitter rivalry between two neighboring restaurants: Pappadeaux vs. Khyber.
-Pappadeaux, a member of the Tilman Fertitta-owned Landry’s chain, uses their signs to promote their specials.
+Pappadeaux, owned by Houston-based Pappas Restaurants, uses their signs to promote their specials.
 Meanwhile, their scrappy independent North Indian neighbors use their signs to poke fun at the posh eatery.

 Mickey Kapoor, the owner/chief instigator at Khyber, told an interviewer in 2015 about how the battle started.
 In 1994, when Kapoor saw a sign from Pappadeaux advertising their blackened tuna, he made his sign read, “Accidents Happen.”